Emirates airline announces 'significantly' lower $1.1 bn annual loss

 "Business recovery picked up pace particularly in the second half of the year.
 Robust customer demand drove a huge improvement in our financial performance compared to our unprecedented losses of last year and we built up our strong cash balance."

+In Friday's statement, it said the Emirates Group -- which includes ground-handling firm Dnata -- recorded an annual loss of 3.8 billion dirhams ($1.0 billion), but with revenues up by 86 percent and "strong customer demand".

-Over the fiscal year, Emirates carried 19.6 million passengers, up by 197 percent from the same period the previous year.
+Over the fiscal year, Emirates carried 19.6 million passengers, up from 6.6 million in the same period of the previous year.

 "2021-22 was also a significant year as the UAE marked its 50th anniversary and hosted the world at Expo 2020 Dubai which generated increased global engagement and visitation to the UAE," Sheikh Ahmed said.